 Among all the cottage cheese brands, Nancy's Probiotic Cottage Cheese is one of the most highly recommended, and there's a good reason.
 Their cottage cheese is made with nutritious organic whole milk and pasteurized cream, delivering 14 grams of protein and 160mg of calcium every serving—just over 25% and 10% of your RDV, respectively!

-Best of all, Nancy’s Probiotic Cottage Cheese is easy to purchase in grocery stores across the United States.
-The product is offered by retailers like Whole Foods, Walmart, Kroger, H-E-B, Safeway, and Hannaford.
-It can even be purchased from Amazon and delivered to your home.
+Best of all, Nancy's Probiotic Cottage Cheese is easy to purchase in grocery stores across the United States.
+Retailers like Whole Foods, Walmart, Kroger, H-E-B, Safeway, and Hannaford offer the product.

 Good Culture Organic Cottage Cheese